Status: In Prison

-Sushchenko has worked in Ukraine’s news service Ukrinform since 2002, and since 2010, he has been reporting for the agency from France.
-As Ukrinform’s Paris correspondent, Sushchenko not only covered the political, artistic and cultural life of France but also exposed Russian propaganda in French news outlets.
-Thus, he criticized the Russian documentary Ukraine: Masks of the Revolution, broadcast on French TV, which many French reporters also vilified for misrepresenting the events of the Maidan.
+Roman Sushchenko has worked for Ukraine’s news service Ukrinform since 2002.
+Beginning in 2010, Sushchenko has been reporting for the agency from France.
+As Ukrinform’s Paris correspondent, Sushchenko not only covered the political, artistic, and cultural life of France but also exposed Russian propaganda in French news outlets.
+He was heavily critical of the Russian documentary Ukraine: Masks of the Revolution, broadcast on French TV, which many French reporters also vilified for misrepresenting the events of the Maidan.

-On September 30, 2016, Sushchenko was arrested in Moscow on charges of espionage (under article 276 of the Criminal Code, which provides for ten to twenty years of imprisonment in a penal colony), and was transported to Lefortovo Prison, where he is currently being detained.
-The FSB called the journalist “a member of the principal intelligence services of Ukraine’s Ministry of Defense,” a statement that Ukraine’s Defense Ministry refuted.
+On September 30, 2016, Sushchenko was arrested in Moscow on charges of espionage and was transported to Lefortovo Prison, where he is currently being detained.
+Sushchenko was charged under Article 276 of the Criminal Code, which carries a sentence of ten to twenty years imprisonment in a penal colony.
+The FSB alleges that Sushchenko is “a member of the principal intelligence services of Ukraine’s Ministry of Defense,” a statement that Ukraine’s Defense Ministry has since refuted.

-Sushchenko claims to have visited Moscow for personal reasons unrelated to his work.
-The journalist says he was subjected to psychological pressure, and was denied to right to call his wife.
-The Russian authorities did not inform Sushchenko’s family, his employer or the Ukrainian government of the journalist’s arrest, thus violating international law, and his wife only learned about his detainment three days after it happened.
+Sushchenko claims to have been visiting Moscow for personal reasons unrelated to his work at the time of his arrest.
+He says that he was subjected to psychological torture and was denied to right to call his wife.
+Russian authorities did not inform Sushchenko’s family, his employer, or the Ukrainian government of his arrest in contravention of international law.
+His wife only learned about his detainment three days after his initial disappearance.

 Ukrinform has vouched for the journalist’s flawless reputation and claims the Kremlin’s espionage charges to be “a provocation.”
 Sushchenko’s French colleague Galia Ackerman calls him “one of the most active journalists whom I knew.”

-May 31, 2017 : Sushchenko talked for ten minutes by phone with his son for the first time since his arrest.
+May 31, 2017 : Sushchenko talks for ten minutes by phone with his son for the first time since his arrest.